shri1920/Blog/Docker/Dockerizing-a-node-app/README.md

 ```sh
 FROM       nodesource/node:4.0
 ```
-Create directory to hold NodeJS application code inside the Docker image.
+Create directory to hold Node.js application code in the Docker image.
 ```sh
 RUN        mkdir /opt/source
 ```
-Copy the NodeJS application code to the directory created in  previous step.
+Copy the Node.js application code to the directory created in the previous step.
 ```sh
 COPY       ./source/* /opt/source/
 ```